danielkinguk/sarah/RISE/motivation.md

         * https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=SARAH
 * Internet-Drafts
     * “Challenges for the Internet Routing Infrastructure Introduced by Changes in Address Semantics”,
-        * Presents a set of research questions and issues to be considered when considering semantic routing and semantic addresses.
+        * Presents a set of research questions and issues to be considered when considering semantic routing and assocuated semantic enhancements.
         * https://datatracker.ietf.org/doc/html/draft-king-irtf-challenges-in-routing/
     * “A Survey of Semantic Internet Routing Techniques”,
-        * A partial survey of recent and historic work on semantic routing and semantic addressing.
+        * A partial survey of recent and historic work on semantic routing and associated semantic enhancements.
         * https://datatracker.ietf.org/doc/html/draft-king-irtf-semantic-routing-survey/
     * “Semantic Addressing and Routing for Future Networks (SARNET-21) Workshop Report”,
         * A report of the main issues discussed during the SARNET-21 workshop